WhiskersReneeWe/keras_image_classifer/README.md

 ## Acknowledgement

 * Deeplizard and Siraj's YouTube Channels.
-* extract_bottleneck_features.py is pretrained and provided by Udacity
+* extract_bottleneck_features.py is pretrained and provided by Udacity.
+* All pretrained features are provided by Udacity.

 ## Author